scalyr/scalyr-agent-2/docs/monitors/syslog_monitor.md

 syslog and Scalyr.

-The monitor accepts connections from the localhost (by default) and writes all received syslog messages to a single log file (defaulting to ``syslog_messages.log``) which is then copied to Scalyr.
-This log file is configured to be parsed using the ``syslogServer`` parser.
+The monitor accepts connections from the localhost (by default) and writes all received syslog messages to a single log file (defaulting to ``agentSyslog.log``) which is then copied to Scalyr.
+This log file is configured to be parsed using the ``agentSyslog`` parser.
 You may wish to edit this parser to parse the line according to your specific syslog message format.

 ## Configuring Scalyr Agent